Tecnosamba21/Arrays-library-for-python/README.md

 # Arrays_Utilities-base
-A library created by Nicolás Santísima Trinidad Santín
+A library created by TecnoSamba21

 I know that working with arrays in python is so hard, so I made a library to make easier this work.